Project-MONAI/MONAI/docs/source/highlights.md

 - Removing segmentation noise based on Connected Component Analysis, as below figure (c).
 - Extracting contour of segmentation result, which can be used to map to original image and evaluate the model, as below figure (d) and (e).

-After applying the post-processing transforms, it's easier to compute metrics, save model output into files or visualize data in the TensorBoard.
+After applying the post-processing transforms, it's easier to compute metrics, save model output into files or visualise data in the TensorBoard.
 [Post transforms tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/post_transforms.ipynb) shows an example with several main post transforms.
 ![image](../images/post_transforms.png)

 ### 9. Integrate third-party transforms